Testing modified gravity with the eccentric neutron star--black hole merger GW200105: Conclusion

 \section{Conclusion}

 For the first time, we have conducted a Bayesian analysis to test modified gravity theories using the GW signal from an eccentric binary merger, GW200105.
 By incorporating leading-order modifications of gravity into an eccentric-precessing waveform model, we are able to perform a more precise test of gravitational dynamics.
 The presence of orbital eccentricity activates several higher harmonics, resulting in a more complex waveform structure.
 Neglecting orbital eccentricity in waveform models used to test GR can lead to incorrect conclusions of deviation from GR.
 In contrast, modeling the eccentricity allowed us to obtain significantly tighter constraints.
-For \EdGB and \BD gravity theories, we derive improved bounds of $\alpha^{1/2}_\EdGB \lesssim 2.38\km$ and $\omega_\BD \gtrsim 3.5$, which correspond to improvement factors of $\sim 2.3$ and $2$, respectively.
+By including eccentricity, we derive improved bounds of $\alpha^{1/2}_\EdGB \lesssim 2.38\km$ and $\omega_\BD \gtrsim 3.5$, which correspond to improvement factors of $\sim 2.3$ and 2 for \EdGB and \BD gravity theories.
 We found no significant constraints or bias for dCS gravity, which remains effectively unconstrained due to the low spins of the system.

 When analyzing the GW200105 signal using the TIGER framework with a quasi-circular model, we find that the GR value lies outside the 90\% credible interval for several PN terms, with some even falling beyond the 99\% interval.
 We also perform a TIGER analysis by injecting a GW200105-like eccentric signal.
 The posteriors of the testing parameters from these injection analyses demonstrate consistent behavior with those from the real-event analysis, which corroborates the interpretation that the apparent deviations are driven by unmodeled orbital eccentricity.
 This highlights a potential concern for testing-GR pipelines that assume a quasi-circular orbit.